johnnyreilly/Understanding-API-data-fetching-methods-in-React/TALK.md

 It had a sister feature called "type aliases" which "variable-ified" a type, thus reducing verbosity.

+With it came type guards; typescript is now type narrowing aware!

 Interestingly union types had already landed in Flow and up to that point in time, were a compelling reason to favour Flow over